crisp-im/crisp-import-conversations/README.md

 ```
 Supported adapters are: `zendesk`.

-To write a new adapter, simply create a new file `/adapters` and take inspiration of the existing adapters.
+To write a new adapter, simply create a new file `/adapters` and take inspiration from the existing adapters.